Best Shared Inbox for Large Enterprises: Our Top Picks for 2025

 • Integration with other Microsoft 365 tools.

 Pricing: Microsoft 365 enterprise plans start at $36/user/month and include the Office 365 suite, business analytics and cloud storage.
+Capterra review: 4.6 stars

-#1 Zendesk
+#5 Zendesk

-Zendesk is a full-fledged collaboration system, created to fulfil all of your customer support needs.
-The platform consist of an all-in-one shared inbox, with access to multiple message streams, like email, phone messages, live chat on ecommerce platforms, social media, etc.
+Zendesk screenshot Zendesk is a full-fledged collaboration system, created to fulfill all of your customer support needs.
+The platform consists of an all-in-one shared inbox, with access to multiple message streams, like email, phone messages, live chat on ecommerce platforms, social media, etc. That maximizes agent productivity, since team members have all the conversations they need in the same place.
+The tickets are easy to find and they can ask for help with integrated live chat between team members.
+Special resources:

 • Conversation routes distribute messages through agents based on skills and availability.